iOsnaaente/Physics_projects/README.md

 # Physics_projects
-Some experiment physics using pygame in python.
+Some experiment physics using .py